janraj/Networking/dsr/README.md

 There is an external Load balancer which distributes the traffic to the ingress controller on the kubernetes via an overlay (L3 DSR IPIP).
 Ingress controller picks up the packet ,decapsulate the packet and does load balancing among the services.
 When return traffic comes from service which will be directly send to the client instead of via ADC.
 ![](./images/DSR_Traffic_FLow.png)

+<a name="ingress"></a>
 ## **1. Tier-2 Configurations.**

+This section helps to create configurations required on Ingress device for DSR topology.

 - ### **Create a namespace  for DSR.**

 	This creates a namespace called ```dsr```.